iainurquhart/Taxonomy-3/README.md

 5. :next_node and :prev_node are a work in progress.
 If you're updating and make use of these tags, best wait till they are done.

+6. Introduction of a 'taxonomy_updated' extension hook which fires when a tree is updated (allows you to clear caches for example)

+7. The taxonomy nav tag can also act as a single tag, meaning a simple unordered list is generated with the full set of existing parameters avaialble to you.

 ### Code Examples

 Set your current tree so you don't have to keep adding the tree_id parameter, as before.
 Optionally (and preferably) implicitly declare the current node's entry_id: